levpen/Synchronized-File-Storage/Report.md

 To test the code we made the docker image which starts several clients and runs some commands.
 We also used linter with flake8 integrated in GitHub Actions for CI/CD.

+## Difficulties faced
+During the work on our project we managed to develop the working version of the product after long period of debugging and rechecking.
+In overall, we learned to communicate in command properly, distribute the work over each team member, and learned many technical skills.

 ## Summary